bgd-labs/aave-v3-origin/docs/3.2/Aave-3.2-features.md

 #### Core

 - Listing of new assets now does no longer instantiate a stable debt token
-- it is no longer possible to upgrade stable debt tokens or do any configurator change of the stable rate via the PoolConfigurator
+- It is no longer possible to upgrade stable debt tokens or do any configurator change of the stable rate via the PoolConfigurator
 - All Pool functions related with stable rate mode are removed
 - Usage of `getUserCurrentDebt()` (before aggregating variable + stable) is now replaced by directly querying only variable.
 - Removed getters and setters of stable rate from ReserveConfiguration.
 The position on the bitmap is deprecated, as as stable rate is already disabled for all assets listed, with 0 value there.